Marciner-dev/powerbi-tech-dashboard/README.md

 I built a personal interactive Power BI dashboard using dummy XML data that mimics Jira exports.

 The dashboard simulates sprint reporting and includes:
-- Sprint velocity based on Release spent in hours
+- Sprint velocity based on release spent in hours
-- Jira Issue resolution time with total hours spent
+- Jira issue resolution time with total hours spent
 - Status by assignee and issue type
-- Issue Status
+- Issue status
 - Resolved cases per month (Average)
-- Hours Target Achieved (%)
+- Hours target achieved (%)

 I'm using Power BI, DAX and a star schema data model to calculate custom KPIs and create dynamic visuals.